 Most vendors with the due expertise usually have a decent portfolio, showcasing detailed case studies on the projects that were successfully delivered or are in progress.
 Such examples outline the aims, approaches, and solutions that were used by the company to achieve the client's requirements and goals.

 By looking through several of them, you'll get a general understanding of the processes and whether the outsource development team is a good fit.

 Pay special attention to those projects resembling yours.
 If the provider has already worked on something similar, you may investigate the final result and make conclusions on what you'd like to improve or implement differently.
 Plus, since the team knows what it's doing, this can bring you the advantage of saved time and costs (rather than if you'd partner up with first-timers in your field).

 Step 5: Interview a Dedicated Team

-The final step is interviewing the candidates.
+The final step of hiring software engineers is interviewing the candidates.
 You can set up video calls, say, via Google Meet, to discuss the project, get to know the vendor, and maybe even the Project Manager or the whole development team.

 Prepare a list of questions and state the deliverables.
 You may ask about the company's previous experience with similar projects and how they'd approach yours.
 Bring up questions like employee availability, how big the team could be, and which solutions they suggest.